 General Eligibility Requirements

-All students will be required to supply general biographical information, as well as write a brief one or two sentence statement on what receiving a scholarship will mean to them, their family and the broader community.
-All applicants must also write a brief statement about their education and career goals.
-These statements will be shared with the donors of the scholarship, and quotes may be used in publications and news media.
+All applicants are asked to: 1) supply general biographical information; 2) write a brief statement on what receiving a scholarship will mean to them; and 3) write a brief statement about their education and career goals.
+These statements will be shared with the donor of the scholarship awarded, and quotes may be used in publications and news media.

 Rock Valley College does not recommend that you pay anyone to find a scholarship or financial assistance for you.
 This information is available to students for free on the internet.
 Some helpful web sites and links include: